Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Introduction

 Having established these fundamental limits, we then turn to our main methodological contribution.
-We propose and analyze---in Theorem~\ref{thm:block-risk}---an estimator based on Mirsky's partitioning algorithm~\citep{mirsky1971dual} that estimates the underlying tensor (a) at the minimax rate for each $d \geq 3$ whenever this tensor has bounded entries, and (b) with the best possible adaptivity index for polynomial time procedures for all $d \geq 2$.
+We propose and analyze---in Theorem~\ref{thm:block-risk}---an estimator based on Mirsky's partitioning algorithm~\citep{mirsky1971dual} that estimates the underlying tensor (a) at the minimax rate (up to poly-logarithmic factors) for each $d \geq 3$ whenever this tensor has bounded entries, and (b) with the best possible adaptivity index for polynomial time procedures for all $d \geq 2$.
 The first of these findings is particularly surprising because it shows that the case $d \geq 3$ of this problem is distinctly different from the bivariate case, in that the minimax risk is achievable with a computationally efficient algorithm.
-This in in spite of the fact that there are more permutations to estimate as the dimension gets larger, which, at least in principle, ought to make the problem more difficult both statistically and computationally.
+This is in spite of the fact that there are more permutations to estimate as the dimension increases, which, at least in principle, ought to make the problem more difficult both statistically and computationally.

 In addition to its favorable risk properties, the Mirsky partition estimator also has several other advantages: it is computable in time sub-quadratic in the size of the input, and its \emph{computational complexity} also adapts to underlying indifference set structure.
 In particular, when there are a fixed number of indifference sets, the estimator has almost linear computational complexity with high probability.
-When specialized to $d = 2$, this estimator exhibits significantly better adaptation properties to indifference set structure than known estimators that were designed specifically for this purpose; see Appendix~\ref{app:adapt} for statements and discussions of these results.
+When specialized to $d = 2$, this estimator exhibits significantly better adaptation properties to indifference set structure than known estimators that were designed specifically for this purpose; see Section~\ref{sec:adapt-bounded-MP} and Appendix~\ref{app:adapt} of for statements and discussions of these results.